I travel a lot; I hate having my life disrupted by routine.

 Thursday October 18th 2007

 When I told her we were going to Santa Fe, she asked if I would take plenty of pictures for her.
-We found the chapel, but there was a $2.50 entrance fee - Cash.
+We found the chapel, but there was a $2.50 entrance fee - Cash Only.
 I reached in my pocket and realized I only had a credit card?!
-Oh well, we'd just come back tomorrow.
+Oh well, we'd just come back tomorrow but I cursed myself for not having at least a $20 bill for emergencies.

 We continued to wander around till we got our fill of the local artwork; we then found Sangre de Cristo Mountain Works outfitters.
 I was looking up the best places to climb on a few different websites, and this local outfitter had a few pages rated, with directions and conditions of the local trails.
 When ever we get into a new area, the best way to find the best hikes, climbs and trails is to stop by the local home town outfitter and pick their brain for hot spots.